Mitchell Rales: Personal life

 Rales is Jewish and is one of four sons (Joshua, Steven, and Stewart) of Norman and Ruth Rales (née Abramson).
 Norman was raised in the Hebrew Orphan Asylum of New York and later became a businessman, who sold his building supply company in Washington, D.C. to his employees in what was the first employee stock ownership plan (ESOP) transaction in the US.
 Norman was also a philanthropist, having founded the Norman and Ruth Rales Foundation and the Ruth Rales Jewish Family Service.
-In 1988, he took a fishing trip in Russia and nearly died after their helicopter crashed.
+In 1988, he took a fishing trip in Russia and nearly died after a plane exploded near the helicopter he was traveling on.

 Rales has been married twice.
 He and his first wife, Lyn Goldthorp Rales, had two children before a divorce in 1999.
 He married his second wife, Emily Wei, in 2008.
 He lives in Potomac, Maryland.
 Rales was the president of the National Gallery of Art from 2019 to 2024, and is chairman of the board of ESAB.
 He is a former board member of the Hirshhorn Museum and Sculpture Garden and retired as chair of Enovis in 2023.
 The same year, he was elected as a member of the Business, Corporate, and Philanthropic Leadership class of the American Academy of Arts and Sciences.
 Rales signed The Giving Pledge in 2019, with his net worth being estimated by Forbes in June 2025 to be $4 billion.